jsdelivr/globalping-probe/README.md

-## Join the Globalping Probe Community
+## Join the Globalping Probe Community - [Learn more about it](https://github.com/jsdelivr/globalping)

 To join the Globalping probe network all you have to do is run our container.